dariusbarbus/Home-Pager/README.md

-# 🚧THIS WIKI IS STILL UNDER CONSTRUCTION🚧

 # Home Pager
-Home Pager is a minimalist home page template where users can add their own links to have a personalized homepage.
+Home Pager is a minimalist html home page template where users can add their own links to have a personalized homepage.

 ## Color Scheme
 It uses a slightly modified version of the [Nord Color Scheme](https://www.nordtheme.com/), and to match it there is a small collection of wallpapers included, most of which are part of the [ImageGoNord Project](https://ign.schrodinger-hat.it/)